 These muffins should be stored covered at room temperature.
 They will stay soft and moist for 4-5 days.

 To freeze, just let the muffins cool completely and then place them in a single layer in an airtight container.
-They’ll last for up to 3 months in the freezer.
+They will last for up to 3 months in the freezer.

 - Healthy Banana Nut Muffins